OtakuKvothe/simple-crud-restapi/README.md

 - Tests improvements
 - Authentication

-This is just a initial implementation to be used as example exercising Spring boot, Docker, MongoDB.
+This is just a initial implementation to be used as example exercising Spring boot, PostgreSQL.
 Another features and technologies will be added to this project.